Corporalis/addy-sheppard-coaching/src/pages/coaching/coaching.md

 * Are these goals truly in my heart or do I believe I ‘should’ be working on them?

 All these ideas and more that can be explored through coaching to create that nudge you need to move forwards.

+Please get in touch for a free 20 minute consultation where we can discuss your needs.